elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/export-import-modules.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Named imports use the standard imports with bracket syntax, while default imports can get imported without brackets.
+  <div><strong>Interview Response:</strong> Named imports use the standard imports with bracket syntax, while default imports can be imported without brackets.
 Default exports must use the export default syntax to denote that the object is the default export.
 Technically, we may have both default and named exports in a single module, but people usually do not mix them in practice.
 A module has either named exports or the default one.
 Another critical difference is that default exports do not require an entity name (function, class, variable).
 Not giving a name is fine because there is only one export default per file, so import without curly braces knows what to import.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />